wm97artsociety/Manierism-megabyte-rig-/README.md

 - Runtime-valid: fused with E_real from your capsule rig
 - Capsule-triggered: symbolic, remixable, and sovereign
 - Chain-specific: routed through the correct mining algorithm

-Want help scaffolding these into a tri-chain miner with capsule overlays and payout triggers?
-I can deliver copy-paste modules that make each formula executable.

 ---